 RESULTS: Adherence to the process indicators varied both across sites and by clinical area.
-Adherence was lowest for the clinical areas of acute excisional surgery and critical care, with a range of 35% to 48% across sites, followed by initial evaluation and resuscitation, (range 34%-60%).
-In contrast, the clinical areas of psychosocial and pain control and reconstruction and aftercare had relatively high adherence across sites, with ranges of 62%-93% and 71%-87%, respectively.
-Of the 36 process indicators, 89% differed significantly in adherence between clinical sites (p<0.05).
+Adherence was lowest for the clinical areas of acute excisional surgery and critical care, with a range of 35% to 48% across sites, followed by initial evaluation and resuscitation (range, 34%-60%).
+In contrast, the clinical areas of psychosocial and pain control and reconstruction and aftercare had relatively high adherence across sites, with ranges of 62% to 93% and 71% to 87%, respectively.
+Of the 36 process indicators, 89% differed significantly in adherence between clinical sites (p < 0.05).
 Acute excisional surgery and critical care exhibited the most variability.

 CONCLUSION: The development of this set of process-based measures represents an important step in the assessment of clinical practice in pediatric burn care.
 Substantial variation was observed in practices of pediatric burn care.
 However, further research is needed to link these process-based measures to clinical outcomes.